Expand description

 The device’s DMA controller can then read this list and process the segments sequentially as part of one logical I/O request.
 This avoids the need for a single, large, physically contiguous memory buffer, which can be difficult or impossible to allocate.

-This module provides safe Rust abstractions over the kernel’s struct scatterlist
+This module provides safe Rust abstractions over the kernel’s struct scatterlist and

-struct sg_table
+struct sg_table types.

-The main entry point is the SGTable
+The main entry point is the SGTable type, which represents a complete scatter-gather table.

 It can be either:

-, the DMA mapping of the buffer, and the automatic cleanup of all resources. - A borrowed reference (&
+- An owned table (SGTable<Owned<P>>), created from a Rust memory buffer (e.g.,VVec).
+This type manages the allocation of thestruct sg_table, the DMA mapping of the buffer, and the automatic cleanup of all resources.

-), which provides safe, read-only access to a table that was allocated by other (e.g., C) code.
+- A borrowed reference (&SGTable), which provides safe, read-only access to a table that was allocated by other (e.g., C) code.

-Individual entries in the table are represented by SGEntry
+Individual entries in the table are represented by SGEntry, which can be accessed by

-iterating over an SGTable
+iterating over an SGTable.